katy-arushi/katy-arushi/README.md

 - 🎓 I recently graduated from the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp
 - 🌱 I’m currently learning more about React, TypeScript and working on personal projects!
-- ✨ I really enjoy Front End development, learning more about React, playing around with CSS, and using SASS!
+- ✨ I really enjoy Front End development and focusing on user design!
 - 🤔 Tools that I'd like to explore: TypeScript, Redux, TailwindCSS and eventually find my place within the React vs Angular vs Vue debate.
 - 📫 How to reach me: [email me](mailto:katy.arushi@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/katyarushi/)!
 - 😄 Pronouns: she/her